cliosight/Docs/README.md

 ```
 Click [here](https://github.com/cliosight/Docs/blob/main/meeting_report_section.json) to view the JSON body for this report.

-Detailed explanation for creating a report is given in this video.

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>
 Tabular data from reports can be used to plot graphs and charts using the standard Javascript libraries for data visualization like Chart.js, Plotly, Chartist, HighCharts, D3.js, C3.js, Google charts to name a few.